 Weavings were also distinct in that only a singular style was ever used, passed down from generation to generation.
 This style is called the Rod and Bundle.
 They would employ the fibers of milkweed, yucca, and sometimes other rigid indigenous plants.

-Probably the most prevalent characteristic is the pictographs and petroglyphs that were left behind.
+pictographs and petroglyphs are probably the most prevalent characteristic that were left behind.
 In a style that is referred to as Classic Vernal Style, painted figures were often large with broad shoulders, square or trapezoidal heads often with ear adornments and figures depicted with shields or ‘horns’ are also common.

 At some time during the later part of the 9th century, the meager farming methods that were being utilized started to figure more prominently into daily life and eventually changed the Fremont culture into a semi-sedentary one.
 Since the Fremont preferred canyons or areas with readily available water, such as Desolation Canyon, The Fremont River Canyon and Nine Mile Canyon, these are the areas that exhibit the highest concentration of petroglyphs, pictographs and habitations.

 Food was another linking factor.
 Diets were typically rich in corn, squash and beans.
 The camas root, yucca (which also doubled as a medicinal use because of its tendency to relieve inflammation and for soap) and bitterroot were also eaten.
 During the later summer months, chokecherry, wolfberries and buck berries were enjoyed.
 Basically, a typical Fremont individual’s diet consisted of 25%-30% vegetation.